CIA activities in Laos: Politics of Laos and the CIA

 French influence did not survive long after the 1954 defeat at Dien Bien Phu.
 When the French declared Laos independent, it did not have a cohesive government: two Laotian provinces were run by the communist Pathet Lao under Prince Souphanouvong.
 His half-brother, Prince Souvanna Phouma, was chosen as Premier in 1956, and Souphanouvong and his provinces were put underneath the fledgling central government.
 A subsequent national election increased communist strength in the National Assembly to nine of the 21 seats, which aroused the ire of the U.S. government, which distrusted Souvanna Phouma, "both as a neutralist and a compromise with the Reds."
 Regime change to the right-wing General Phoumi Nosavan came not from a coup, but from stopping U.S. economic aid, which was the responsibility, subordinate to the White House, of the U.S. Agency for International Development.
 The new dictator invited U.S. military advisors, who came with both U.S. Defense Department and CIA personnel.

+Civil war had broken out between the neutralist forces of paratroop commander Kong Le and right-wing Gen. Phoumi Nosavan.
+The Communist Pathet Lao supported Kong Le, while the US military and CIA lined up behind Phoumi.
+As Adm.
+Harry D. Felt, Commander in Chief of the Pacific Fleet, explained: "Phoumi is no George Washington.
+However, he is anti-Communist, which is what counts most in the sad Laos situation."

+The CIA was largely responsible for conducting military operations in Laos, but the U.S. ambassador was the man in charge.
+The secret war in Laos, author Charles Stevenson has emphasized, "was William Sullivan's war."
+Ambassador from December 1964 to March 1969, Sullivan insisted on an efficient, closely controlled country team.
+"There wasn't a bag of rice dropped in Laos that he didn't know about," observed Assistant Secretary of State William Bundy.
+Sullivan imposed two conditions upon his subordinates.
+First, the thin fiction of the Geneva accords had to be maintained to avoid possible embarrassment to the Lao and Soviet Governments; military operations, therefore, had to be carried out in relative secrecy.
+Second, no regular U.S. ground troops were to become involved.
+In general, Ambassador Sullivan and his successor, G. McMurtrie Godley, successfully carried out this policy.